LucasBehrendt/gamers-ground/README.md

 - The Order model features a randomly generated order number, and an FK to UserProfile to assign orders to authenticated users.

 - Personal info fields include first_name, last_name, email_address and phone_number.
-These are prefilled with authenticated users info at checkout.
+These are prefilled with authenticated users' info at checkout.

-- Delivery info fields include street_address_1, street_address_2, postcode, city and country.
+- Delivery info fields include street_address_1, street_address_2, postcode, city, and country.
 Just like the personal info, these will be prefilled with available UserProfile data.

-- The fields delivery_cost, order_total and grand_total are set automatically through a method that calculates the total as products are added to the order, and for orders above a certain sum, the shipping fee is removed.
+- The fields delivery_cost, order_total, and grand_total are set automatically through a method that calculates the total as products are added to the order, and for orders above a certain sum, the shipping fee is removed.

 - Lastly a field to hold the Stripe payment intent ID, stripe_pid, makes sure no orders are confused with each other.